calebjsec/Industrial-Modbus-Server-Linux/README.md

-# Industrial Modbus Server Setup with Firewall Security and Web Management on Linux
+# Industrial Modbus Server Setup with Firewall Security and Web Management on Linux Server

-This project demonstrates the setup of a Modbus server on a Linux machine, the configuration of firewall rules for security, and the creation of a web panel for monitoring and managing Modbus communication.
+This project demonstrates the setup of a Modbus server on a Linux (Ubuntu) VPS, configuring firewall rules for security, and creating a web panel for monitoring and managing Modbus communication.
 The project includes detailed steps, images, and documentation on compliance with SOX and NERC CIP standards.

 ## Table of Contents
 - [Introduction](#introduction)